-Isaiah 14 is one of the passages along with Ezekiel 28 that deal with the fall of Lucifer or as we commonly call him, Satan, the Devil, the Dragon, or the Serpent.
-The passage is addressed to the king of Babylon, who in reality was a mere puppet (if you like) on the hand of Lucifer himself.
+Isaiah 14 is one of the passages along with Ezekiel 28 that deal with the fall of Lucifer or, as we commonly call him, Satan, the Devil, the Dragon, or the Serpent.
+The passage is addressed to the king of Babylon, who, in reality, was a mere puppet (if you like) in the hands of the Devil himself.

-When you read Isaiah 14, understand that God is speaking indirectly to the king, but directly to Lucifer.
-This is a similar situation as to when Jesus addresses Peter with the well-known words, “Get behind me Satan (…)” in Matthew 16:23.
-Jesus addressed the one who had filled Peter’s heart to challenge Him on His road to the cross.
-It sounded like Jesus was talking to Peter right up to where he used the name Satan and then we understood what had happened.
-Isaiah 14 reveals the king of Babylon being similarly influenced by Lucifer (Satan) as well.
+When reading Isaiah 14, understand that God is speaking indirectly to the king, but directly to Lucifer.
+This is a similar situation to when Jesus addresses Peter with the well-known words, “Get behind me Satan (…)” in Matthew 16:23.
+Jesus addressed Satan, who had filled Peter’s heart to challenge Him on His road to the cross.
+It sounded like Jesus was talking to Peter up to where he used the name Satan and then we understood what had happened.
+Isaiah 14 reveals the king of Babylon being similarly influenced by Lucifer (Satan).

-After the dispersion of the nations at Babel, God established the boundaries of the different ethnic groups and their respective languages with a view to them feeling after God and finding Him (Acts 17:27).
+After the dispersion of the nations at Babel, God established the boundaries of the different ethnic groups and their respective languages so they would seek God and find Him (Acts 17:27 ESV).
 Each ethnic group was assigned a supernatural being to guide them according to God’s design.
 But rather than lead the people according to God’s ways, these supernatural beings taught the people many evil things.
-One of them was to worship the supernatural beings with idols and various methods of sacrifice.
+One of them was to worship them (the supernatural beings) via idols and various methods of sacrifice.
 We know this as idolatry.

-The “gods of the land” that we read about in the OT were not mere idols of gold, silver, or wood, shaped with man’s hands into various creatures.
-Those figures and figurines were the physical representation of the supernatural being (demons) that were back of those idols.
+The “gods of the land” that we read about in the Old Testament weren’t only idols of gold, silver, or wood, shaped with man’s hands into various creatures.
+Those figures and figurines were the physical representation of the supernatural being (demons) that were behind those idols.
 Paul stated clearly, “What do I imply then?
 That food offered to idols is anything, or that an idol is anything?
-No, I imply that what pagans sacrifice they offer to demons and not to God.
+No, I imply that what pagans sacrifice, they offer to demons and not to God.
 I do not want you to be participants with demons” (I Cor.
 10:19-20).

-The whole earth is filled with nations who worship these false gods in one way or another.
-This has always been the case.
-Moreover, these demonic powers have “power” and can to a large degree perform miracles—as we saw when Moses threw down with the soothsayers of Egypt.
-The people worshipped these gods because they obtained favors from them such as rain, protection, prosperity, etc. This is just a generalization.
+The earth is filled with nations who worship these false gods in one way or another.
+This has always been true.
+Moreover, these demonic powers have “power” and can, to a large degree, perform miracles—as we saw when Moses threw down with the soothsayers of Egypt.
+The people worshipped these gods because they obtained favors from them, such as rain, protection, prosperity, etc. This is just a generalization.
 They also worshipped them to enhance their fleshly lusts.

-The cross event set into motion the “housecleaning” mentioned in our text.
+The cross event set into motion the “housecleaning” mentioned in Isaiah 14:23 ESV.
 God is going to sweep this present evil world of all the demons and fallen beings that vex this world day by day.
-Moreover, all the people who worship and serve these demons will also face the broom of destruction.
+Moreover, all the people who worship and serve these demons will face the broom of destruction, too.
 Swept out of this world like the Holy Spirit sweeps and garnishes the hearts of a person once demon-possessed.
-He will clean it up and make it ready for His possession.
+He will clean up this world and prepare it for His possession.